solariswu/solariswu.github.com/_posts/2016-10-25-about-sharedpreference.md

 * Don't store JSON data into SP.
 Directly use Json format to store into file.
 * Don't use multi sp.edit.apply() or commit() in UI thread.
 * Don't use SP for cross threads usage, don't trust MODE_MULTI_PROCESS flag.
 Use ContentProvider instead.
-* Store different SP to store those frequently changed value and the others.
+* Use different SP to store those frequently changed value and the others.
 * Don't put non-related items into one SP and never put them into the Default SP.